Golden desert dunes glowing under a warm evening sky

 Start with the Lahbab guide

-FAQ, picking a Dubai dune system
+Frequently asked questions about picking a Dubai dune system

 • Which Dubai dune system is closest to the Marina?